Vikings will take the win, even if they grimace while watching it

 The Vikings drove for a touchdown on the next possession to make it 24-21.
 Fans were emotionally back in the game.
 And an embarrassing loss to the perennial NFC doormat was avoided.

 So the Vikings rebounded from their 24-7 loss to Philadelphia on Monday during which Eagles receivers were running unchecked through the secondary.
-Sunday's game felt eerily similar to that one early on, as Goff was not sacked all day and had time to find open teammates.
+Sunday's game felt eerily similar to that one early on, as Goff, who was not sacked all day, had time to find open teammates.

 The last two games have offered reasons to be concerned about Ed Donatell's 3-4 defense — or the players who are performing in it.
 Veteran safety Harrison Smith was unavailable because of a concussion, which didn't help.
 Josh Metellus, not rookie Lewis Cine, stepped in for Smith on Sunday and finished with 11 tackles and a game-clinching interception of Goff during the Lions' final drive.